KegangWangCCNU/PhysBench_Archived/README.md

 # PhysBench (Archived)

-### This code has already been migrated to the [new repository](https://github.com/KegangWangCCNU/PhysBench), but it still retains the existing code and benchmark results, and submissions of issues are welcome.
+### This framework has already been migrated to the [new repository](https://github.com/KegangWangCCNU/PhysBench), but it still retains the existing code and benchmark results, and submissions of issues are welcome.

 ![image](https://github.com/KegangWangCCNU/PICS/blob/main/PhysBench.gif)
 ### Please use the [Tutorial/Noob Heart.ipynb](https://github.com/KegangWangCCNU/PhysBench/blob/main/Tutorial/Noob%20Heart.ipynb) to learn about this framework.